 - 1 pre-cooked, peeled and steamed beet – pureed or finely grated

-- 1 tsp Sprouts Brand organic vanilla extract
+- 1 teaspoon Sprouts Brand organic vanilla extract

-- 2 tbsp grain free flour (see notes)
+- 2 tablespoon grain free flour (see notes)

 - ½ cup powdered maple sugar or coconut sugar for dusting